gerbilbyte/DeMoN/README.md

 ![image](https://github.com/user-attachments/assets/43b0c059-f1ed-4a13-a80b-2d65ea440d6b)

 Basing the case on Fongo's [Action Replay 3 Replica case](https://www.printables.com/model/1037033-amiga-action-replay-3-replica-case), modifications have been made to cater for the jumpers on the DeMoN.

+### License

+This work is licensed under a Creative Commons Attribution 4.0 International License.
+See [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/).

 ## Related Projects.